Skip to content

 Architecture

-As shown in the diagram below, a Kafka architecture includes multiple Producers, Consumers, Brokers, and a Zookeeper cluster.
+As shown in the figure below, a Kafka architecture includes several Producers, several Consumers, several Brokers, and a Zookeeper cluster.

 image.png

-• Broker: Message handling nodes; each node is a Broker, and a Kafka cluster consists of one or more Brokers.
+• Broker: Message handling nodes in the middleware.
+A node is a Broker, and a Kafka cluster consists of one or more Brokers.
 A message can be distributed across multiple Brokers.

-• Producer: Responsible for publishing messages to Brokers.
+• Producer: Responsible for publishing messages to the Broker.

 • Consumer Group: Each Consumer belongs to a specific Consumer Group, which can be named.
-If no name is specified, it defaults to a default group.
-A message can be sent to multiple Groups, but within a Group, only one Consumer can consume the message.
+If not specified, it defaults to a default Group.
+A message can be sent to multiple Groups, but only one Consumer within a Group can consume the message.

 image.png

-Partition replicas reside on different Brokers, and Producers and Consumers only interact with Leader replicas, while Follower replicas are responsible for synchronizing messages.
-When a Leader replica fails, a new Leader is elected from the Follower replicas to provide services.
+Partition replicas are located on different Brokers, and producers and consumers only interact with the Leader replica, while the Follower replicas are responsible for message synchronization.
+When the Leader replica fails, a new Leader replica is elected from the Follower replicas to provide external services.

-Below are some important terms related to Kafka's multi-replica mechanism.
+Below are some important terms in Kafka's multi-replica mechanism.

-• AR (Assigned Replicas): All replicas of a partition are collectively referred to as AR.
+• AR (Assigned Replicas): All replicas in a partition are collectively referred to as AR.

-• ISR (In-Sync Replicas): The ISR consists of the Leader replica and all Follower replicas that maintain synchronization with the Leader (including the Leader itself).
+• ISR (In-Sync Replicas): The Leader replica and all Followers that maintain a certain level of synchronization (including the Leader itself) form the ISR.

-• OSR (Out-of-Sync Replicas): OSR comprises all Follower replicas that do not maintain synchronization with the Leader.
+• OSR (Out-of-Sync Replicas): All Followers that do not maintain a certain level of synchronization with the Leader replica form the OSR.

-First, producers send messages to the Leader replica, and then Follower replicas pull messages from the Leader for synchronization.
-At any given moment, messages in all replicas may not be identical, meaning that during synchronization, Followers may lag behind the Leader to some extent.
-This relationship can be expressed as: AR = ISR + OSR.
+First, the producer sends messages to the Leader replica, then the Follower replicas pull messages from the Leader to synchronize.
+At any given moment, the messages in all replicas are not entirely identical, meaning that during synchronization, the Follower may lag behind the Leader to some extent.
+Thus, the relationship between the three can be seen: AR = ISR + OSR.

-The Leader maintains and tracks the lag state of all Follower replicas in the ISR set.
-When a Follower lags too much or fails, the Leader removes it from the ISR set.
-Conversely, if a Follower in the OSR set catches up with the Leader, the Leader moves it from the OSR set to the ISR set.
-Generally, when a Leader fails, only Followers in the ISR set are eligible to be elected as new Leaders, while Followers in the OSR set are not (though this behavior can be changed via configuration).
+The Leader is responsible for maintaining and tracking the lag state of all Follower replicas in the ISR set.
+When a Follower lags too much or fails, the Leader will remove it from the ISR set.
+Of course, if a Follower in the OSR set catches up with the Leader, the Leader will move it from the OSR set to the ISR set.
+Normally, when the Leader fails, only Followers in the ISR set are eligible to be elected as the new Leader, while Followers in the OSR set do not have this opportunity (though this can be changed by modifying parameters).

 Key Metrics for Monitoring Kafka